stegos/stegos-website/content/news/2019/10/hackathon-bounty.md

 Awards for finding bugs will be given at the discretion of our support and development teams, depending on the severity of the bug (the highest rewards will only be issued a few times during the bounty).

-## Daily Free Tokens
+## UPDATED: Daily Free Tokens

-**Task:** Once a day, claim 100 free testSTG.
+**Task:** Claim free testSTG once a day.
 Come back on consecutive days to get more tokens.

-**Reward:** 100 testSTG.
-You also get a bonus for claiming on consecutive days.
-So the first day you'll get 100, the second 110, the third 120, etc., up to a maximum of 200.
-Don't miss a day, or this will reset to 100!
+**Reward:** Jerry will send you a random reward of 100, 250, 500, 1000 or even 5000 testSTG.
+Come back on consecutive days to get a bonus multiplier of 10% for each day you've claimed!
+Don't miss a day or your multiplier will reset.

 **How to claim:** Send `/free` to the bounty bot once a day to claim your free tokens!